Do You Need to Get Residency?

 Health Card

-You will need a carne de salud (public health card) for immigration, employment, and some athletic activities.
-You can easily and cheaply get the appointment with the required tests.
-If you need a mammogram, pap smear, etc. those tests are easy to obtain and are not expensive compared to U.S. out-of-pocket prices.
+After you have your vaccination certificate, you will need to get a carne de salud (public health card) for immigration, employment, and some athletic activities.
+You can easily and cheaply get the appointment to get the required tests.
+If you need a mammogram, pap smear, etc. those tests are also easy to obtain and are usually not expensive compared to U.S. out-of-pocket prices.

 Proof of Income